 Google Search Keywords focuses on four key performance indicators, or KPIs.
 Click any KPI to see the data related to that metric:

-- Total Impressions - The number of people that saw your site in search results for a certain keyword, even if they didn’t click the link.
+- Total impressions - The number of people who had your site appear in search results for a certain keyword, even if they didn’t click the link.

 Domain keywords over time graph

 The graph near the top of the tab shows trends over time for the top four keywords in the chosen date range.